9 Paid Summer Internships for High School Students

 Eligibility: Students must complete at least the 9th grade by June, be 14 or older by June 27, and have a 3.5 GPA in science subjects

-At the Memorial Sloan Kettering Cancer Center's Human Oncology and Pathogenesis Program (HOPP), you will explore biomedical and computational research through an 8-week summer internship.
+In the Memorial Sloan Kettering Cancer Center's Human Oncology and Pathogenesis Program (HOPP), you will explore biomedical and computational research.
 This program focuses on laboratory or computational-based research projects and includes postdoctoral-led journal clubs.
 It also offers PI luncheons, laboratory tours, and social networking sessions.
-As a participant in the program, you’ll be matched with a mentor, usually a postdoctoral fellow, graduate student, or research technician, who will provide guidance throughout the program.
+As a participant in the program, you’ll be matched with a mentor, usually a postdoctoral fellow, graduate student, or research technician.
 This program concludes with a presentation of your research project at a poster session.
+To learn more about this program, check out our complete guide here.

 Location: NASA centers across the country